Bond requirements changing for ISF

 27 10 2010

-According to the report the Government Accountability Office issued congressional requestors, CBP data indicates that importers are using the flexible options on their ISFs incorrectly or unnecessarily.
+According to the report the Government Accountability Office issued congressional requestors, Customs and Border Protection data indicates that importers are using the flexible options on their Importer Security Filings incorrectly or unnecessarily.
 Around 70% of Flexible Range and 60% of Flexible Timing are not used as intended.

 CBP officials and ISF filers cited a range of motivations for using or not using the flexible options.
 CBP officials report that amending the ISF without the flexible options offers some filers more flexibility and cost savings compared to using the flexible options because the flexible options require updates while the compliant transaction option does not.
 Some importers said that using the flexible options would not be beneficial for them financially.